 How to use the grid:

 1. Decide on a specific story.
-HBS 3-2 is asking about "a community or organization,"so select only one.
+HBS Option 2 is asking about "a community or organization,"so select only one.
 If you write on HBS Option 3, clearly the focus on the decision you made.

 2. Identify the most significant things you did in the situation, these are you action steps.